-BrandlandUSA started in 2006 when writer and editor J. Garland Pollard IV began to occasionally blog about strategy for legacy brands.
-A longtime watcher of the successes and failures of American brand names, he became hooked.
-Very soon he found out lots of other people missed their favorite brands too.
-In the fall of 2008, he launched BrandlandUSA.com on its own site, and readership has steadily grown to over
+BrandlandUSA began with a strategy blog for legacy brands edited by writer and editor J. Garland Pollard IV.
+A longtime watcher of the successes and failures of classic American brand names, he became hooked.
+Very soon he found out lots of other people either missed their favorite brands, or wished for their favorite brands not to change.
+In the fall of 2008, he launched the branding news site BrandlandUSA.com.
+Readership has steadily grown to over 15,000 unique visitors a month.
+A Virginia native, he lives in Southwest Florida, where he works on web content for a Fortune 100 fintech firm.
+Visit his freelance writing website at garlandpollard.com.

 Covering everything from Aaron Burr and 1920s architecture to women’s boxing and the most improbable high school football champion in Virginia history, Matt Gottlieb has written for magazines and newspapers since his long-haired days in 1998.
 His articles have caused small — but fundamental — historical revisions in the Old Dominion’s race relations and Japanese-American football.
 While living in subtropical Okinawa and sporting closely cropped hair, he spent his spare time snorkeling.
 He now lives in Richmond.